2025–26 West Bromwich Albion F.C. season: September

+October

 Norwich City in midweek were next up, having lost all of their home games so far.
 Josh Maja's first goal of the season was enough to earn all three points on the road, as Norwich's poor run at Carrow Road continued.
 Albion were then well beaten at the Den, with Millwall running out 3–0 winners.
 Jake Cooper gave the hosts a first half lead, before Femi Azeez and Zak Sturge extended their advantage in the second half.
 The Baggies returned home from the international break with a promising 2–1 victory over Preston.
 Mikey Johnston and Isaac Price put Albion 2–0 up, and held on despite a late Michael Smith consolation.
 They were unable to build on the victory however, falling to a 2–1 defeat at Vicarage Road the following Wednesday.
 Price scored again to give the Baggies the lead, but Watford turned it round through Imran Louza and Rocco Vata.
 Albion then lost on the road again, with Jack Clarke pouncing on a late mistake to win the game for Ipswich Town.